|

 is needed and they must be engineered to be charged with green fuel.

-Hybrid vehicles are still in the beta stage, but they can be
+Hybrid vehicles are still relatively novel, but they can be

 bought now.
-The proportional saving of energy (more mpg) is truly green.
+The proportional saving of energy (more mpg) is so far quite

 If we are optimistic perhaps the hybrid cars will start an alternative